galagoz/chimp_genomics/README.md

 ## 2- Mapping

-This folder contains codes to prepare mapped BAMs and a small Nextflow pipeline for GATK-based processing.
+This folder contains codes to map raw reads to the chimp genome, and prepare BAM files for GATK.

 Prerequisites
 - Access to an HPC (for the MPI-PL, lux13 and Gridmaster).